Wx-Alliance-Alliance-Meteo/paradis_model/arcad_verdict_verif/README.md

 I parallelized the conversion using python's `multiprocessing` library.

 This code which uses 40 cpus on ppp5 with 50G memory converts 3760 files (94 initial dates x 40) in about 5.5 minutes.
-The sequential version (which does not use multiprocessing) takes about 10 minutes to convert 400 files (10 initial dates x 40) using the same ord_soumet.
+The sequential version (which does not use multiprocessing) takes about 93 minutes to convert the same number of files using the same ord_soumet.
+The performance of the multiprocessing version could be further optimized by changing the cpus and memory requested in the ord_soumet.

 Change the `zarr_path` to point to the input directory paths in the python script.
 In `drive_zarr2ft.sh` modify the start and end indices of the initiation files and also